 Slowly the steam boiler is being replaced by hot water boilers and other sources of heating systems, Heating systems such as gas furnaces and heat pumps.
 If you have a problem with your steam boiler call plumbing contractors and HVAC contractors.
 Ask specifically for a technician who is a specialist with troubleshooting steam boiler problems.

-Newer boiler systems use cartridge type circulator pumps that are direct drive.
+Hot Water Heating Repair - Newer boiler systems use cartridge type circulator pumps that are direct drive.
 Direct drive with the impeller of the circulator pump.
 The cartridge type circulator pumps eliminate the coupling and have less moving parts.
-There are less problems with the cartridge type circulator pumps.
+There are fewer problems with the cartridge type circulator pumps.
 Cartridge type circulator pumps typically do not require any maintenance including lubrication.
 However, always check to make sure your particular circulator does not require periodic maintenance including lubrication.

-Another big problem that can happen with hot water boiler systems is air getting into the water loop and causing a blockage of the water circulating through the boiler water loop.
+Hot Water Heating Repair - Another big problem that can happen with hot water boiler systems is air getting into the water loop and causing a blockage of the water circulating through the boiler water loop.
 This happens with poor piping designs, poor air management control component functioning, or improperly flushing the system after a repair is made.
-With the piping design the risers on the piping should have a way to bleed the air from the riser with either automatic air bleeders or manual air bleeders.
+With the piping design, the risers on the piping should have a way to bleed the air from the riser with either automatic air bleeders or manual air bleeders.

-Additionally piping design should including proper valves and boiler drains on the near boiler piping to allow for proper flushing of the boiler loop especially after a repair is made.
+Additionally, the piping design should including proper valves and boiler drains on the near boiler piping to allow for proper flushing of the boiler loop especially after a repair is made.
 Proper isolation valves in the near boiler piping supply and return help with flushing the loop of all the air and refilling the loop.
 If the boiler loop utilizes radiators or convectors then it is important that the radiators and convectors have air bleeders.
 Air bleeders to get rid of air in the system.
-Otherwise it will slowly build up over time as the boiler uses make up water.
+Otherwise, it will slowly build up over time as the boiler uses makeup water.

 Please see the boiler expansion tank page for specifics about troubleshooting problems with expansion tanks.